Birdchain/whitepaper-business/README.md

 # Established business
-The team behind Birdchain has been part of [the European-based company JSC “Vertex”](https://rekvizitai.vz.lt/en/company/vertex/).
+The team behind Birdchain has been a part of  [the European-based company JSC “Vertex”](https://rekvizitai.vz.lt/en/company/vertex/).
 In 2009 Vertex started our A2P SMS aggregation business called [VertexSMS](https://vertexsms.com/?lang=en).
-Since then [VertexSMS](https://vertexsms.com/?lang=en) has delivered more than 2.6 billion SMS messages globally for various international brands, including Western Union, MasterCard, SalesForce, TransferGo and many others.
+Since then [VertexSMS](https://vertexsms.com/?lang=en) has delivered more than 2.6 billion SMS messages globally for various international brands, including Western Union, MasterCard, SalesForce, TransferGo, and many others.

 Vertex is a profitable company.
-In 2015 Vertex received award for being the fastest growing IT company in Lithuania and Vertex continued the growth in 2016 as well.
+In 2015 Vertex received an award for being the fastest growing ITT company in Lithuania.
+Vertex continued to grow in 2016 too.
 Moreover, in 2012 Vertex was recognized as one of the fastest growing companies in Latvia.

-In early 2015 Vertex was certified in the field of information security management and received an ISO/IEC 27001 certificate.
-The certificate is adapted through all of our businesses that are held in Vertex headquarters: dating sites, bulk SMS sending systems and rent-to-own company.
-Now these procedures are being applied to Birdchain.
+In early 2015, Vertex was certified in the field of information security management and received an ISO/IEC 27001 certificate.
+The certificate is adapted to all of our businesses which are held in Vertex headquarters: dating sites, bulk SMS sending systems, and a rent-to-own company.
+Now all these procedures are being applied to Birdchain.

 The combined per country turnover and EBITDA of Vertex is growing every year.